Solid Earth Overview

 InSAR has also been used to survey supposedly extinct volcanoes – slight signs of ‘breathing' indicate continued active status.

-ESA’s GOCE mission peers deeper into solid Earth by measuring slight variations in Earth’s gravity field to detect hidden features, such as subsurface water aquifers, deep ocean currents, volcanic magma plumes and polar ice sheets.
+ESA's GOCE mission peered deeper into solid Earth until 2013 by measuring slight variations in Earth's gravity field to detect hidden features, such as subsurface water aquifers, deep ocean currents, volcanic magma plumes and polar ice sheets.

 Solid Earth News